Reflection-mode Multi-slice Fourier Ptychographic Tomography: Results

-To highlight the advantages of rFPT over physical scanning, we simulate intensity images focused on each layer and synthesize asymmetric illumination differential phase contrast (DPC) images along the left-right (LR) direction~\cite{tian20143d} in Fig.~\ref{fig:ridt_sim}(c)~(III) (see \textbf{Materials and Methods} for details).
+To highlight the advantages of rMS-FPT over physical scanning, we simulate intensity images focused on each layer and synthesize asymmetric illumination differential phase contrast (DPC) images along the left-right (LR) direction~\cite{tian20143d} in Fig.~\ref{fig:ridt_sim}(c)~(IV) (see \textbf{APPENDIX} for details).
 While DPC offers a fast method for visualizing phase information, it requires physical focus scanning for 3D samples.
 Moreover, its resolution is constrained by the BF diffraction limit, and its optical sectioning capability remains limited~\cite{chen20163d}.

-To further highlight the importance of modeling multiple scattering in rFPT, we compare reconstruction results obtained using our proposed rMSBP method with those from the single-scattering model\cite{li2024reflection}.
-As shown in Fig.\ref{fig:ridt_sim}(c)~(IV), the lateral cross sections reconstructed using the single-scattering model exhibit significant crosstalk between layers, as expected.
+To further highlight the importance of modeling multiple scattering in rMS-FPT, we compare reconstruction results obtained using our proposed rMSBP method with those from the single-scattering model~\cite{li2024reflection, li2025transfer}.
+As shown in Fig.~\ref{fig:ridt_sim}(c)~(III), the lateral cross sections reconstructed using the single-scattering model exhibit significant crosstalk between layers, as expected.
 On the other hand, the optical sectioning is significantly improved by the rMSBP method.

+To further validate our modeling choice, we conducted a detailed comparison between the proposed rMSBP model and a reflection-mode multi-layer Born (rMLB) model, in which the MLB scattering and propagation operators introduced in~\cite{chen2020multi} are implemented within the same double-pass reflection geometry, replacing the BPM operators.
+The results of this analysis are presented in Supplementary Note I. This analysis confirms that the rMSBP model achieves an excellent balance of accuracy, numerical stability, and computational efficiency under our experimental conditions.
+While the rMLB model provides a more rigorous treatment of non-paraxial effects and is advantageous for high-NA systems, its strong sensitivity to axial discretization ($\Delta z$) makes it less suitable for large-volume, high-throughput reconstructions.
+In contrast, the rMSBP model remains robust even with coarse axial sampling and accurately reproduces the ground-truth intensity data, confirming its suitability for both forward and inverse modeling in rMS-FPT.